 *Soluble fiber from foods such as oats, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 A serving of Oatly Low Fat Oatmilk supplies 1 gram of the 3 grams of beta-glucan soluble fiber necessary per day to have this effect.

-No dairy, no soy, no nuts, no gluten, no GMOs, no added sugar.
-Yes we already said that.
+No dairy, no soy, no nuts, no gluten, no GMOs.

 Totally cool for vegans, weekend vegans and non-vegans.